 Experiment with intermittent fasting.
 I fast one day per week, which is just one technique of intermittent fasting.
 Fasting benefits the body in several ways, including reduced insulin resistance (which lowers the risk of developing type 2 diabetes), fights inflammation, reduces blood pressure and cholesterol levels, helps control weight, provides detox, may increase production of new nerve cells, and extends lifespan.

 Take a low-dose aspirin.
-Consuming one 81-mg aspirin daily can disrupt the formation of blood clots and thus help ward off heart attack and stroke.
+Consuming one 81-mg aspirin daily can disrupt the formation of blood clots and thus help ward off heart attack and stroke, the latter of which could require some serious Brain Treatment in order to save as much of the person as possible.
 Studies have also shown that aspirin helps prevent additional heart attacks and strokes in people who have already had one.
 And since having diabetes puts people at an increased risk of having a heart attack or stroke, the American Heart Association recommends aspirin therapy for diabetics.

 So hype or wonder drug?